 How to get from Florence to Pisa

-There are several ways to get from Florence to Pisa;
+This is one of the most popular Florence day trips, with several ways to get from Florence to Pisa;

 By Car: Journey time is around 1 hr 30 mins

 By Train: Trains run from Firenze S.M.
 Novella station to Pisa around every 30 mins throughout the day.
 Travel time between 1 hr and 1 hr 20 mins depending on the train.
 Price from €9 one way.
 More information on the Trenitalia website

 By Bus: Flixbus run coaches from Florence to Pisa – normally 1-2 buses each way per day.
 Price from €5 one way.